EricThiel/ansible-lab/README.md

         enable_http: yes
         enable_https: yes
   ```

+1. `-v` - Adding -v to the command line tells Ansible to show slightly more verbose output.
+For nxos, that includes showing the details of what commands will be executed on the box.
+You can add up to 4 vs with -vvvv, with each v increasing the amount of output shown.

 1. `hosts: nx` - This line tells Ansible to target all hosts defined in the "nx" group in the inventory file.